gneverov/circuitpython/README.md

 >>> await coro()
 ```
 This functionality requires that the expression "asyncio.repl_runner" evaluates to an asyncio `Runner` object.

-- **stdio** and **libc**: The MicroPython HAL for stdio is implemented by directly calling stdio functions in newlib-nano.
-MicroPythonRT then contains a newlib "OS implementation" that can send stdio to one of a bare bones UART used during boot, a fancy UART with DMA, or USB CDC.
-The MicroPythonRT newlib implemenation does not depend on MicroPython and is intended to provide a common API surface for any C components you include in your firmware.

 - **USB networking**: TinyUSB provides 3 kinds of USB network devices: RNDIS, ECM, and NCM.
 Only RNDIS works for me on Windows, and I haven't tried anything on Linux.
 All 3 kinds can be enabled through the `UsbConfig` class.
 However TinyUSB only compiles with NCM only or both ECM and RNDIS support.
 It doesn't compile with all three.
 Overall I wouldn't say this support is easy to use because of configuration issues on the host side.
 Additionally lwIP supports SLIP network interfaces, and running SLIP over a USB CDC is possibly a more reliable way to get networking over USB.
 However I don't know how to set up a SLIP interface on Windows.